cvqnguyen/formula_1_exploration/README.md

 What makes for a successful driver?
 What is more important, the sitting pole position, or the overall fastest race lap?

 Before every race, drivers must run laps in the qualifying stage.
 The fastest lap in the qualifying stage determines their starting position for the actual race.
+While there is no silverware involved with polesitting (fastest qualifying time), is there an inherent advantage to starting first?

+During every actual race, each drivers fastest lap times are compared to each other.
+While similar to how they are calculated during the qualfying stage, the stakes are very different in an in-race scenario.
+(In the qualifying period, not all dirvers are timing their qualifying laps at the same time, constantly pit stopping to change their tires and to make adjustments.
+In the actual race, all the drivers are driving at full speed.)
+The fastest lap is awarded with a bonus point in the overal drivers' and constructors' championship.
+Is there an an advantege to winning the fastest lap?

 ## Data Analysis